Site Logo

 We can build a Python CLI with uv and Typer by first creating a Python package with uv, adding typer as a dependency).

-Here we use $ uv init to create a new project from scratch:
+Then use uv init to create a new project from scratch:

 $ uv init --name demo --python 3.11.10 --package